-Please only submit form for quotes for 10 or more printed books.
+Please only submit this form for ten or more printed books.

-Please complete this form if you have files ready and setup for print.
-If you need other services besides printing of your print ready files, please use the publishing quote form.
+Please complete this form if you have files ready and set up for print.
+If you need other services besides printing your print-ready files, please use the publishing quote form.